 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 See my full disclosure statement here.

 SCRAPE AND DISASSEMBLE BACKING

 I started off with gloves and a metal putty knife.
 I had to scrape of the peeling veneer on the back of the desk.
 The trick was to go slow and make sure the putty knife stayed under the veneer.
 If I went too quickly, the veneer would split and it was difficult to get underneath it again.

 Next, I placed a metal putty knife between the back of the desk and the plywood.
 Then I pried the backing nails up just enough to grab them with a mini pry bar.
 The small shelves pulled out from the back.
-I also removed all the hardware from the drawers at this point.
-I kept all of the nails and hardware in a zip-lock bag for reassembly.
+I also removed all the hardware from the drawers.
+All of the nails and hardware were placed in a zip-lock bag for reassembly.

 PLAN YOUR FINISH

 This desk was covered in a thin veneer with a cheap solid wood under it.
 I came up with a plan to paint the areas with broken veneer and use clear wax on the top desk areas for a natural wood finish.
 Then I would paint the edges of the desktop with a contrasting color (black) to hide the unsightly cheap wood and give it a high design finish.

 First, I glued any of the areas where the veneer was coming loose.
 Then I placed boards on those areas and clamped them down, letting them dry overnight.